-To addresses the demand for Severe Learning Difficulties school places, Breakspeare School is being relocated and enlarged to accommodate an additional 113 children with will serve the south-west of the county.
-Along with the four other south-west districts, S106/CIL contributions are being requested to help support the delivery of the school.
+To addresses the demand for Severe Learning Difficulties school places, Breakspeare School in Dacorum is being relocated and enlarged to accommodate an additional 113 children which will serve the south-west of the county.
+Along with the four other south-west Hertfordshire districts, S106/CIL contributions are being sought to help support the delivery of the school.